LoveSongBB/1800_202210_DTC10/README.md

 Getting hands-on experience of FireStore Database and using Jquery to manipulate information is essential information.

 * Hi my name is Evon.
-I'm excited about this project because ...
+I'm excited about this project because I get to experience coding a project with a team for the first time.
+I have always been curious on what it is like and I am grateful for the opportunity to experience this.

 * Hi my name is Changwhi Oh.
-I'm excited about this project because ...
+I'm excited about this project because I was very excited to have the xperience of making a product from planning for the first time.
+Especially, the process of actually implementing the features we wanted was so much fun.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS